Bankelal: Plot summary

 Most of the stories of the series are of only one issue.
 Most issues start with Bankelal knowing a secret or something which he may use to kill king Vikram Singh and usurp the throne.
 Story develops further with the involvement of sages, yogis, Devi-Devtas and Rakshas, each of whom comes with incredible humorous twist to the story.
 In the end all the trickeries of Bankelal fail and Vikram Singh gets a lot of favor rather than harm.

 Though there are some issues that are linked to each other like series in which Bankelal and Vikram Singh travel to different lokas (worlds) after beigh.
 This series includes issues such as Bankelal Tataiyalok Me, Kankaallok Me, Dev Lok Me, Sarplok Me, Vanarlok Me.

 The dialogues, mantras read by Sages, and prayers were often peppered with anachronistic insertions of hindi film songs (which were usually topical for the time that the issue was released).
 The Sages and Gods’ names were hilarious (Rishi Kaatacharya, Rishi Leechracharya…) which often denoted what the Rishi was supposed to do.
 The monsters tried to be macabre but are felled by the simplest of things.
 For a comic which was targeted (but I guess not entirely so) to children there was a decent amount of murder and mayhem, but the drawings and the dialogues made sure that it never strayed far away from humour.
 As with the boons even curses had riders attached to them, so all angry Sages gave an escape route to the sufferer.

-Papinder Joneja the writer of first comic of Bankelal.
-He is writer of several other comics.
-Photo was kindly gifted by Sanjay Gupta the owner of Raj Comics.